 New York State also has a personal tax credit (PTC) of up to $5,000 for homeowners who choose to purchase, finance or lease their system.
 It is calculated as 25% of your cost after the NYSERDA rebate with a $5,000 maximum amount.
 Most systems will qualify for the full amount, and your solar specialist will calculate this for your system.
 You will claim the credit through your NY State tax filing using form IT-255.
 This personal tax credit is one of the most significant financial reasons why you should hurry and get your system installed before it expires.

 Net metering allows you to store energy your panels produce in the electric grid for use at a later date (for example, excess energy produced in July can be used in December), decreasing your electricity bill and putting money back in your pocket.

 The federal government offers a tax credit that covers 26% of the cost of your solar energy system.
 This isn’t a write-off or a deduction, but an actual dollar for dollar credit against your income taxes.
 You can claim all of this in one year and will come back to you in the form of a larger income tax return.
 It is a very simple form that you or your tax preparer can file called Form 5695.

 It's Never Been

 Better To Go Solar

-Earn up to $7,500 back with The Renewable Energy Fund and the Residential Solar Energy Property Tax Reduction.
+Earn thousands of dollars back with the Residential Solar Energy Property Tax Reduction.

 Earn up to $1,000 back with New Hampshire’s Renewable Energy Fund on top of the property tax exemption.